dubiousjim/yagh/README.md

     git push hg local_git_branch:new_hg_branch
     git branch --set-upstream local_git_branch hg/new_hg_branch

 If you want the branch to be named the same on both ends, you can just use `branch_name` instead of `branch_name:branch_name`.
 (But you still need to call `git branch --set-upstream ...`) Note that what these commands will do is push a new Mercurial *bookmark* upstream; when you push and pull, that bookmark will be kept in synch with the head of your Git branch.

-The actual named branch used on the Mercurial side will be whatever was the named branch of the bookmark's ancestors.
+All of your Git commits will belong to the `default` branch in Mercurial, even if they're on a Git branch that you based on a named Mercurial branch.
+This means that you may be pushing multiple unmerged heads upstream, one for each of the Git branches you push changes on.
+Hopefully the maintainers and other users of the upstream repository will be OK with that.

+Our frontend will try to keep the `hg/default` branch (which your `master` branch pulls from) in synch with the Mercurial commits that no other Git branch/Mercurial bookmark is tracking.

 If you want to delete a Mercurial branch, you can try this:

     git push hg :hg_branch_to_delete

 Note though that this will only delete the "branches" that are implemented as Mercurial bookmarks.
 Those that correspond to named branches in the Mercurial repository will be automatically re-created in your `hg` Git remote the next time you pull.
-You don't have to base any local Git branches on them, if you want to ignore them.
+If you want to ignore them, just don't base any local Git branches on them.

 This tool permits the use of *multiple* Mercurial remotes for a given Git repository.
 Just specify the ones after the first by: